 DEQ utilized the advisory committee’s discussions in forming draft proposals.
 The draft proposals will be part of the required formal notice process that includes a public hearing and an opportunity for the public to comment.

-DEQ will consider all comments before finalizing and presenting the proposed fee package to the EQC in May 2019.
+DEQ will consider all comments before finalizing and presenting the proposed fee package to the commission in May 2019.

 When were these fees last increased?